 If you have determined that you qualify as a data controller under the GDPR, and need a data processing agreement we want to help make it as much available and simple as possible for you.

-It is considered that you have agreed with our GDPR compliant Data Processing Agreement (“DPA“), by agreeing with our Terms & Conditions.
+It is considered that you have agreed with our GDPR compliant Data Processing Agreement (“DPA“), by agreeing with MP or DSP Terms & Conditions.

-Material Exchange Ventures AB (“MEV“) and the counterparty, being Brands, Material Suppliers, Manufacturers and others (“User“) confirm and agree that with regard to the processing of User personal data MEV acts as a processor, while User acts as a controller based on an agreement for the Services provided by MEV which you have entered into by agreeing with the Terms & Conditions (“Terms“).
+Material Exchange Ventures AB (“MEV“) and the counterparty, being Brands, Buyers, Material Suppliers, Manufacturers and others (“User“) confirm and agree that with regard to the processing of User personal data MEV acts as a processor, while User acts as a controller based on an agreement for the Services provided by MEV which you have entered into by agreeing with the MP or DSP Terms & Conditions (“Terms“).

 This DPA forms part of the Terms into which it is incorporated by reference.
 This DPA will be effective, and will replace and supersede any previously applicable terms relating to their subject matter (including any data processing amendment, agreement or agreement relating to the Services), from the date on which User clicked to agree or the parties otherwise agreed to this DPA (“DPA Effective Date“).
 All of the definitions used in the Terms fully correspond to the meaning of the terms used in this DPA.

 If you are agreeing with this DPA on behalf of User, you warrant that:

 a) you have full legal authority to bind User to this DPA;